uselagoon/lagoon/docs/using_lagoon/harbor/harbor-container-settings/harbor-core.md

 ## Config File Contents

 * `_REDIS_URL`
-  * Tells harbor-core and the chartmuseum service connection info for the Redis server.
+  * Tells harbor-core and the Chartmuseum service connection info for the Redis server.
   * The default value is `harbor-redis:6379,100,`.
 * `_REDIS_URL_REG`
   * The url which harborregistry should use to connect to the Redis server.